Browse My Elliptical Reviews & Recommendations

 Popular Elliptical Reviews

 I can see website traffic and know how many times each page gets visited.
 Because of this, I can identify the most popular elliptical reviews on the site.
 This doesn’t mean they are the best reviews or the most purchased elliptical online.
 These are just the reviews most widely read by Elliptical Review Guru visitors.
-So these aren’t necessarily top sellers (they might be) but they are the most popular elliptical reviews on my site.
+So these aren’t necessarily top sellers but they are the most popular ones and a good starting point for you.

 Elliptical Buying Tips

 What should you be looking for in an elliptical?
 There are a lot of things you should consider.
-The Treadmill Doctor actually has a fantastic elliptical buying guide here.
-It is a bit long, so here is the general idea.
+The Treadmill Doctor actually has a fantastic elliptical buying guide.
+It is a bit long, so here is the general idea of what you need to look for and be aware of.

 Drive System – Elliptical trainers can have a front, rear or center drive system.
 To be honest one isn’t really better than the other.
 But front drive elliptical machines tend to take up less space if that makes a difference.
 Both rear and front drive have been around a while and have a decent track record of quality.
 Center drive is relatively new and not much is yet known about how it holds up over time.

 Warranty – If you ever have to use your warranty with your elliptical you will likely have a bad experience as the fitness industry is well known for poor customer service.
-But with many moving parts a lot can go wrong with an elliptical.
+But with many moving parts a lot can go wrong with your machine.
 Pay attention to the warranty of each machine as different brands offer very different warranties on parts and labor.

 Weight Capacity – On a basic elliptical, anyone up to 200 lbs. is probably going to be fine.
 Any heavier and you will start to notice vibrations and problems with the smoothness of the stride.
 Look at the weight capacity listed for each machine.
 A good rule of thumb?
 Take 100 lbs. off whatever the manufacturer lists as the weight capacity and that’s the real weight capacity.
 So if you are heavier, you really ought to be spending a minimum of $1,000 on your elliptical to get something heavy duty enough to support you.

-There are other things you may want to consider such as the design, entertainment options and whether it folds or not.
+There are other things you may want to consider such as the design, entertainment options, web compatibility and whether it folds or not.
 Obviously those are all personal preferences but they are still things you want to look at.

 Top Elliptical Brands